dvbsknd/FCC-personal-library/README.md

 1. Set up a production build script for webpack
 1. Solve various CSP/Helmet issues
 1. Set-up the API development environment
+1. Add some basic error handling for the API

 ### Todo

+1. Add a database and a Books model
 1. Create an API `dev:api` script to run client and API in parallel
 1. Stub out an API get endpoint to give data to the SPA